How to Send a Fax Online Free in 2026: step-by-step guide

 How to Send a Fax Online Free in 2026

 You need to send a fax.
 You don't have a fax machine.
-You don't want to drive to FedEx Office or sign up for a $15/month subscription you'll use once.
-Good news: you can send a fax online for free, from any device, in about 60 seconds.
+You don't want to drive to a print shop or sign up for a recurring subscription you'll use once.
+Good news: you can send a fax online for free from any device with a browser.

 By FaxDrop Team··5 min read